Weetynn/credit-card-churn-sasem/README.md

     ▪️ The fourth High-Performance Neural Network (HP Neural 4) model had 10 hidden layers, 3 hidden neurons, and ran for 1000 iterations with 20 tries for further optimization.

+Best Performing Model:

+    ▪️ Among all the models, Gradient Boosting (Boost2) had the lowest misclassification rate and the highest recall, making it the top-performing model overall.